 This has since become a regular occurrence in my home, especially since we started using video curriculum to help our children learn.

 Video curricula may not be right for every homeschooled student and every subject, but we have found video to be a valuable part of our homeschool day.

 1. Well-produced video has been proven to increase student motivation.

 Video is an artistic medium that, when made well, can present not just cognitive information but also invoke emotional appeal.
 This means students can be involved in affective learning.

 Visual messages from video are processed in the brain’s limbic system, a completely different part of the brain than that which processes, say, text on a page.
 The limbic system triggers an emotional response, which aids in both memory and motivation.

 For instance, Latin is not a subject my kids find all that motivating to learn, but when we introduced them to Visual Latin taught by Dwane Thomas, they took to it right away (read our review).
-Here’s my oldest son talking about it (the video is about two years old).
+Here’s my oldest son talking about it (the video is a few years old).

 2. Video will save you time.